germal/OpenCVB/README.md

     -   In the Python section below, there is a list of Python packages to install.

--   Run the “PrepareTree.bat” script in the OpenCVB directory. – This downloads OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.
+-   In the OpenCVB directory, run the “PrepareTree.bat” script – This downloads OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.

+    -   This will take a fair amount of time depending on the network speed.

     -   After the downloads and CMake’s complete, Visual Studio projects will open.
 Run “Batch Build” in each Visual Studio project.